ujjwalguptaofficial/JsValidator/README.md

     alert(Validator.ErrMsg); // Validator.ErrMsg will contains the current Error Message
 }

-//### Note :- the mobile no check is for indian no only.
-So in the case if something is not working for you - you can define the custom check
+//Note :- the mobile no check is for indian no only.
+So in the case if something is not working for you -
+// you can override the validation logic or create your own.

 ```
 ### Note :- currently we support following datatype -